Flu shots could reduce risk of Alzheimer’s and related dementia’s

 Alzheimer’s and related dementia research finds

-Multiple studies have found an association between higher vaccination rates and lower prevalence of Alzheimer’s disease, including two studies published in 2023, one in 2022 and another in 2021.
+Multiple studies have found an association between higher vaccination rates and lower prevalence of Alzheimer’s disease.
+Specifically these two studies published in 2023, one in 2022 and another in 2021.
 Researchers aren’t sure why this is happening.

 One research team followed nearly 2 million people who were either vaccinated or unvaccinated against the flu.
 They found that, among the 935,887 people in each group, a yearly flu shot reduced the risk of dementia by 20% over four to eight years.